 Gross margin expansion fuels our organic growth because it enables us to increase marketing spending.
-Despite strong competitive pressure and fluctuating commodity costs, the gross margin of our business expanded 80 basis points in 2013.
-This improvement builds upon the 1,510 basis point gross margin increase achieved between 2001 and 2012.
-Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continue to be paramount goals for us in the future.
+Unprecedented competitive pressure and fluctuating commodity costs unfavorably impacted the gross margin of our business by 90 basis points in 2014.
+In 2015, we expect to expand gross margin and to build upon the 1500 basis point gross margin increase achieved between 2001 and 2014.
+Driving higher gross margin through productivity improvements, launching higher margin new products and buying margin accretive businesses continue to be paramount goals for us.